Triality and adjoint lifting for GL(3): Introduction

 (iii) Assume that $\pi$ is not an automorphic induction from any cubic field extension, so that ${\rm Ad}(\pi)$ does not contain any cuspidal $\GL_1$- or $\GL_2$-summands.
 Then ${\rm Ad}(\pi)$ contains a cuspidal $\GL_3$-summand if and only if $\pi$ is a twist (by an automorphic character) of a self-dual cuspidal representation.
 In this case, the isobaric decomposition of ${\rm Ad}(\pi)$ is of type $3+5$.
 5pt

 (iv) Assume that we are not in the setting of (i), (ii) or (iii).
-Then one of the following holds: 5pt \begin{itemize} \item[(a)] ${\rm Ad}(\pi)$ is the sum of two self-dual cuspidal $\GL_4$-summands of orthogonal type and nontrivial central character; 5pt
+Then one of the following holds: 5pt \begin{itemize} \item[(a)] ${\rm Ad}(\pi)$ is the sum of two self-dual cuspidal $\GL_4$-summands of orthogonal type and nontrivial central character; this occurs precisely when there is a quadratic extension $K/F$ such that the base change $BC_{K/F}(\pi)$ can be obtained as an automorphic induction, in which case it is an automorphic induction from 4 different noncyclic cubic extensions of $K$.
+5pt